ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     <terminal-line>[INFO] create: /home/565/&lt;$USER&gt;/roses</terminal-line>
     <terminal-line>[INFO] &lt;suite-ID&gt;: local copy created at /home/565/&lt;$USER&gt;/roses/{{ ras_id }}</terminal-line>
 </terminal-window>
-This option is mostly used for testing and examining existing suites.
+This option is mostly used for testing and examining suites.

 ##### Remote and local copy {: #remote-copy .no-toc }
-To create a new copy of the RAS both _locally_ and _remotely_ in the UKMO repository, run:
+To create a new copy of the RAS both _locally_ and _remotely_ in the MOSRS repository, run:
 ```
 rosie copy {{ ras_id }}
 ```